mcaveniathor/arx-kw/README.md

 # Benchmarks

-Presently there are just single encrypt and decrypt benchmarks in the benches directory.
-They can be run by cloning this repository and running the command `cargo bench`.
+The benches directory contains encrypt and decrypt benchmarks for each ARX-KW variant.
+This crate uses the `criterion` crate for benchmarking, so the benchmarks can be run on stable or nightly Rust and offer more detailed output.

+#### To run benchmarks without SIMD:

+`cargo bench`

+#### To run benchmarks with SIMD:

+`cargo --features nightly bench`

+f you run the benchmarks without the nightly feature and then with it, the output will show you the change in execution time.

 # Tests